Integration of High-fidelity Monte Carlo and Deterministic Transport Codes into Workbench

 higher resistance to radiation single-event effects (SEEs).

-This a NASA funded project led by Dr. Ji and Dr. Chow (EECS) with collaboration with researchers at GE Global Research and NASA GRC.
+This is a NASA funded project led by Dr. Ji and Dr. Chow (EECS) with collaboration with researchers at GE Global Research and NASA GRC.

 back to top